4 Common pitfalls of employing staff

 Read Caroline Carter Recruitment’s explanation of Workplace Pensions here.

 Here’s a guide to working out if you should have a workplace pension scheme – click here.

 You can work out the contribution on any salary using the Money Advice Service Workplace Pension Contribution calculator here.

 And for a quick and easy guide to setting up a workplace pension scheme here.

 So for relatively little effort and very little cost, you can give your employees a workplace pension.
 This is a really attractive additional benefit which could make all the difference when you’re trying to recruit a good groom.

 I hope you’ve found this information useful and interesting – stay safe, stay on the right side of the law and watch out for those blind ditches!!

-There’s lots of helpful guidance available on the Government website – www.gov.uk – and I’ve included links to some of these.
+There’s lots of helpful guidance on employing staff available on the Government website – www.gov.uk – and I’ve included links to some of these.
 If you think you may be breaking any of this guidance you should take advice from your qualified legal advisor or accountant.